Join Us for Fall 2014!

 Important: Students who do not meet the class rank + ACT/SAT requirements will be reviewed for admission on a competitive, individual basis, with weighted consideration of class rank and standardized test scores (ACT or SAT.)
 We encourage all students to apply for admission.

-- Complete (or have a projected completion) of the recommended Texas high school curriculum* or similar college preparatory program.
+- Complete (or have a projected completion) of the Texas Recommended High School Program* or similar college preparatory program.
 This includes:

 | || |